History of cannabis in Italy: Republic of Venice

 A 150 m long and 4 cm thick hemp rope, at the Corderie Royale in Rochefort, France.

 Se la luna xe in colore, el canego more.

 Note.
 Venetian proverb from the popular tradition, meaning If the Moon is in color, the hemp dies.

 The cultivation of industrial cannabis in Veneto dates back to at least the 13th century, as attested in an official document from the civil authorities of Montagnana, which in 1290 prohibited the drying of the processed hemp in public places, to protect passers-by from its foul odor.
 Conversely, the mass production of naval ropes, cables, and hawsers from hemp at the Venetian Arsenal commenced between 1303 and 1322, when the first corderia was established, known as the Tana hemp house.
 The used raw hemp was mainly imported through trade agreements from the Don river delta, on the Azov Sea, where the Venetians established several trading posts, whose importance is attested by the fact that the Tana hemp house most likely derived its name from Tanais, the ancient greek name for both the Don river and the Greek colony on its delta.
-Nevertheless, to maintain favorable prices and ensure steady supplies, especially after losing their trading posts on the Black Sea to the Republic of Genoa, Venice further imported hemp mainly from Emilia, and to a lesser extent the Marches, Piedmont, and the Middle East, while also incentivizing its own domestic production.
+Nevertheless, to maintain favorable prices and ensure steady supplies, especially after losing their trading posts on the Black Sea to the Republic of Genoa, Venice further imported hemp mainly from Emilia, and to a lesser extent Marche, Piedmont, and the Middle East, while also incentivizing its own domestic production.